cs4241-20a/a1-gettingstarted/README.md

 This project shows ...

 ## Technical Achievements
-- **Styled page with CSS**: Added rules for h3 and a
+- **Styled page with CSS**: Added rules for h3, a, img, and body tags
-- **Added a JavaScript animation to the image and to the text color**: I think they both look swell
+- **Added a JavaScript animation to the image and text color**: Frog image moves back and forth, text color changes color
+- **Added a size change in text on mouseover and a size reset onmouseleave** Changes happen on mouseover and leave of muzak text
-- **Added extra html tags** Used a img, h3, and a tag
+- **Added extra html tags** Used an img for a frog picture, a for a link to music, and h3 for a heading
+- **Updated the server.js to serve JavaScript and css** The JavaScript and CSS is now in seperate files and served seperately by the server when requested

 ### Design Achievements
-- **Used the Spartan Font from Google Fonts**: I used the Spartan font as the font for the primary text in my site.
-There is text on the site that uses alternate fonts though
+- **Used the Spartan Font from Google Fonts and Allura Font from Google Fonts**: I used the Spartan font as the font for the primary text in my site.
+There is text on the site that uses alternate fonts though.
+The cursive text is using Allura.